-- A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
+- All compound drugs require prior authorization.
+Call CVS/caremark at 800-933-NALC (6252) to obtain authorization. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a brand name.
 If you receive a brand name drug when a federally-approved generic drug is available, and your physician has not specified "Dispense as Written" for the brand name drug, you have to pay the difference in cost between the brand name drug and the generic. - Why use generic drugs?
 Generic drugs offer a safe and economic way to meet your prescription drug needs.
 The generic name of a drug is its chemical name.
 The brand name is the name under which the manufacturer advertises and sells a drug.
 Under federal law, generic and brand name drugs must meet the same standards for safety, purity, strength, and effectiveness.
 A generic drug costs you-and us-less than a brand name drug.
 Your out-of-pocket costs for mail order medications are reduced when your physician prescribes a generic medication from our NALCSelect generic list.
-Call 1-800-933-NALC (6252) to request a copy. - When you have Medicare Part D. We waive the following at retail when Medicare Part D is primary payor and covers the drug: - Refill limitations - Day supply
+Call 800-933-NALC (6252) to request a copy. - When you have Medicare Part D. We waive the following at retail when Medicare Part D is primary payor and covers the drug: - Refill limitations - Day supply